-As part of the Liberty Mutual Group, whose mission is to 'help people lead safer, more secure lives', LIU is proud to support the following charity organisations, among others:
+As part of the Liberty Mutual Group, whose mission is to 'help people lead safer, more secure lives', Liberty International Underwriters is proud to support the following charity organisations, among others:

 Brain and Mind Centre, University of Sydney